Texas electricity firm files for bankruptcy citing $1.8 billion in claims from grid operator

 HOUSTON (Reuters) - Texas’s largest and oldest electric power cooperative on Monday filed for bankruptcy protection in federal court in Houston, citing a disputed $1.8 billion bill from the state’s grid operator.

-Brazos Electric Power Cooperative Inc is one of dozens of electricity providers facing enormous charges stemming from a severe cold snap last month.
-The fallout threatens utilities and power marketers who collectively face billions of dollars in blackout-related charges, executives said.
+Brazos Electric Power Cooperative Inc, which supplies electricity to more than 660,000 consumers across the state, is one of dozens of providers facing enormous charges stemming from a severe cold snap last month.
+The fallout threatens utilities and power marketers, which collectively face billions of dollars in blackout-related charges, executives said.

 The state’s grid operator, Electric Reliability Council of Texas (ERCOT), on Friday said $2.1 billion in initial bills went unpaid, underscoring the financial stress on utilities and power marketers.
 More providers likely will reject the bills in coming days, executives said.